vincentg2/VincentGuyot/README.md

 # Vincent Guyot, Welcome to my GitHub page !

-I am a french student fullstack Javascript Developper.
+I am a french fullstack Javascript Web Developper.
 I am currently studying @ Ecole O'clock, and i'm enjoying it !

 Studying, learning, fixing bugs is now a part of my journey.
-I'm actually more focused on developping my Front skills with the ecosystem React, And I'm really interested getting experience with Vue.js, Typescript and Three.js also.
+I'm actually more focused on developping my Front skills with the React ecosystem, And I'm really interested getting experience with Vue.js, Typescript and Three.js also.

 ## Front skills